 Oakland, CA 94609 USA

-SUBSTANCE ABUSE COUNSELORS: This course has been approved by Praxis Continuing Education and Training, Inc, as a NAADAC Approved Education Provider, for 24 CE hours.
-NAADAC Provider #165310, Praxis Continuing Education and Training, Inc, is responsible for all aspects of its programming.
+Drug and Alcohol Counselors: This course has been approved by Praxis Continuing Education and Training, Inc. as a NAADAC Approved Education Provider, for 24 CE hours.
+NAADAC Provider #165310, Praxis Continuing Education and Training, Inc. is responsible for all aspects of its programming.

 NOTE: Many state boards accept offerings accredited by national or other state organizations.
 If your state is not listed, please check with your professional licensing board to determine whether the accreditations listed are accepted.

 Expiration Date/Next scheduled review date: 6/2022

 Praxis Continuing Education and Training is responsible for the content, quality and scientific integrity of all CE/CME activities certified for credit.
 When an educational activity is offered for medical (CME), Nursing (ANCC) and/or Psychology (APA) continuing education credit, participants must be informed as to the source, amount, nature, and disposition of any funding used to support the activity, whether in the form of educational grants, cash contributions, or in-kind contributions.
 Individuals in a position to influence course content must also disclose whether they have one or more relevant financial relationships with ineligible companies.